Histogram equalization: Examples

+The operation equalization process is best demonstrated with a small image.
+A full-sized image demonstrates the overall results achievable using the process.

 Small image

 The 8-bit grayscale image shown has the following values:

 The histogram for this image is shown in the following table.
 Pixel values that have a zero count are excluded for the sake of brevity.